 - Reflect on how autism affects the way in which people experience the world and analyse these experiences in the context of wider disability debates.

-- Learn to identify and challenge the barriers created by society encountered by autistic people.
+- Learn to identify and challenge the societal barriers encountered by autistic people.

 - Critically reflect upon developing practice, research, and policy that work towards social justice, inclusion and equality.